How I transformed my Grandmothers’ sentimental tablecloth into a beautiful pillow cover.

 So I had the idea of turning it into a throw pillow.

 Let me show you how!

 It wasn’t a very large tablecloth, just perfect for a side table or an overlay over a larger tablecloth.

 There were some holes along the edges and a few stains by the time I received it.

 I love the delicate flowers and stem details.
-It’s so darling.
+It’s so darling and sweet.

 - old tablecloth